tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 ### Twitter bootstrap
 _____
 So far we have installed `bootstrap` on our virtual environment, but we haven't told django about it.
 We will do so shortly, and while at it, we will also add other settings that will enable `bootstrap` to work properly.
-Let's go ahead and add edit the `settings/base.py` file as follows:
+Let's go ahead and edit the `settings/base.py` file as follows:

     ...
     THIRD_PARTY_APPS = [